On this page

 All the organisations responsible in the civil law are bound to contract an insurance policy which covers at least the civil liability for their volunteers.
 They are not legally bound to contract any other insurance such as the physical injury insurance.
 The “Plateforme francophone du volontariat” has detailed the insurance topic in the document “étude de la loi de 2005 relative aux droits des volontaires: sa mise en pratique par le secteur associatif et son evaluation depuis sa mise en application” (study of the law of 2005 related to volunteer’s rights: practical implementation by the associative sector and evaluation since the enforcement).

-However, the Youth Department of the French-Speaking Community evaluates every four year the activity of youth associations.
-In order to receive financial support from the administration, associations must submit a report of their activities and get the approval from the department (See section 1.7 Funding youth policy).
+The Youth Department of the French-Speaking Community evaluates every four year the activity of youth associations.
+In order to receive official recognition and financial support from the administration, associations who organise youth volunteering must submit a report of their activities and get the approval from the department in regard to the decree's criteria (See section 1.7 Funding youth policy).

 As there is no specific national programme for Youth Volunteering in the DG, a specific target group hasn't been defined.
 Due to its nature, volunteering can be carried out by anyone, regardless of background, level of education, etc. Volunteering can be a pool for special target groups to develop experiences, to reintegrate themselves into society, to be a forum in which isolated people can establish social contacts.